tscruggs3/Abduction-RedditClient/README.md

 ## Executing Abduction

+First, you will need to install the Jaunt 1.3.5 library.
+This is available in the jaunt1.3.5.jar file available on the top level of the repository.
+This can be installed in IntelliJ by clicking File > Project Structure, selecting 'Libraries' in the resulting popup, clicking the '+' button, then navigating to the jaunt1.3.5.jar file.

 The executable main method for the Abduction client is in the RedditController class.
 After excecuting this method, the program will open.

 ## Known Bugs: